Code-Institute-Submissions/Tayo-bet-Fix-Tips_AugResub/README.md

 * BeautyTools used to beautify and validate the Javascript and CSS codes.
 * Sentry trial version to debbug python scripts for error.

+I carried out the following checks to test the website:

-Navigation bars and buttons on this website has been tested, navigations all links to indended pages and the buttons functions as intended.
+* I clicked the Navigation bars and buttons on this website to ensure all links go to indended pages and the buttons functions as intended.

-The authentication requires a username and password to login, giving access to more functionalities and pages such as user profile, only the admin can update or delete a category.
+* I checked that authentication requires a username and password to login.

+* I checked to be sure that only the admin can update or delete a category.

-This website database uses mongoDB and all the endpoints created to carry out CRUD operations works properly; registered users of this website can create, read, update and delete data in the database as expected.
+* I checked to be sure that users cannot delete tips that are not their own.

 ### Limitations